denvereezy/codeX_ProgrammingExercises/ExerciseOne/README.md

 Look at the content of this file: [test-words-utility.js](./test-words-utility.js)

-Unit test enable us to do, continuous integration, this help us to work as a team team and still have working software.
+Unit tests enable us to do continuous integration, this help us to work more effectively as a team and have working properly integrated software using Continuous Integration.

 ## Continuous integration